Are you thinking about or currently selling insurance?

-I’ve construed this to mean that I should never do business with friends or family, and I’ve more or less stuck along that role.
+I’ve construed this to mean that I should never do business with friends or family, and I’ve more or less stuck to that principle.

-Seminar marketing is a fantastic way to develop new leads.
+Seminar marketing is a fantastic way to sell insurance successfully.

 I teach a system of seminar marketing for final expense agents on how to get final expense business without spending any money on leads.